The PCAL9554B and PCAL9554C are a low-voltage 8-bit General Purpose Input/Output

 in their base I²C-bus addresses permitting a total of 16 of the same devices on the

-I²C-bus, minimizing the chance of address conflict, even in the most complex system.
+I²C-bus, minimizing the chance of address conflict, even in a complex system.